 Spiero was created in homage to my great aunt Ella Spiero who imported my German family to England.Read More

 You may recognise this image from The Grand Budapest Hotel, a film by Wes Anderson.
 This film's designers deserve a book to be written about them, never mind a blog.
-Any film that requires a set design for a 19th century cake emporium as well as a 1960s hotel lobby is extraordinary by any standards.
-The fact that the finished designs look like they do is breathtaking.Read More
+A film that requires a set design for a 19th century cake emporium as well as a 1960s hotel lobby is extraordinary by any standards.
+And what breathtaking designs they are.Read More

 Remember when liquid soap happened?